 Virtual interviews enable employers to get face-to-face time with candidates across time zones and geographic locations without the need for travel.
-Since many firms are now hiring for fully-remote positions, a virtual interview gives recruiters and hiring managers a good idea of a candidate’s ability to communicate clearly on video calls and collaboration apps.
-A little preparation is all that is needed to ace your next virtual interview, so here are a few tips:
+Since many firms are now hiring for fully-remote positions, a virtual interview gives recruiters and hiring managers a good idea of your ability to communicate clearly on video calls and collaboration apps.
+A little preparation is all that is needed to ace your next virtual interview, so here are 10 essential virtual interview tips:

 - Test the links.
 Before the scheduled meeting time, test the app or link you’ve received to make sure it works.
 Contact your recruiter/interviewer to resolve technical issues.
 This is important!
 A significant percentage of video interviews fail because of a problem connecting.

 - Dress for success.
 Treat this like an in-person interview regarding dress.
 The minimum requirement for a video interview is a long-sleeved dress shirt with dark dress slacks for men and a modest blouse and dark skirt or pants for women.
 However, we always recommend a suit to increase your chance of success.
 Don’t risk dressing only from the waist up – it’s risky.